guidytz/SUMO-drivers/README.md

 ## Utilities

-Some utilities scripts were implemented to be able to plot the results, which can be used as the example below:
+Some utility scripts were implemented to be able to plot the results, which can be used as the example below:

 ```bash
 python3 utilities/plot_ma.py -f <path_to_csv_file>